Hecke correspondences for smooth moduli spaces of sheaves: The action

 \end{claim}

-Indeed, let us show that \eqref{eqn:rely} implies that $\Phi$ satisfies properties \eqref{eqn:hom}, by using the ``straightening" argument of \cite{BS}.
-One may define the elements \eqref{eqn:elements} of $\CA$ for an arbitrary path $v$ of lattice points.
+To conclude the proof of Theorem \ref{thm:a infty acts}, we must show that relations \eqref{eqn:rely} imply that $\Phi$ satisfies properties \eqref{eqn:hom} and \eqref{eqn:comm phi}; we will only take care of the former of these, as the latter is analogous and so left to the interested reader.
+We will use the ``straightening" argument of \cite{BS}: one may define the elements \eqref{eqn:elements} of $\CA$ for an arbitrary path $v$ of lattice points.
 The convexification of $v$ is the path consisting of the same collection of lattice points, but ordered in clockwise order of slope, starting from the negative $y$ axis.
 The area of a path, denoted by $a(v)$, is defined as the area between the path $v$ and its convexification.
-Therefore, we will show that:
+Therefore, we will show that

 holds for an arbitrary path $v$, by induction on $a(v)$ (this claim will establish \eqref{eqn:hom}).
 The base case is when $a(v) = 0$, i.e. $v$ is already convex, in which case \eqref{eqn:kris} is simply the definition of $\Phi(E_v)$.
-A non-convex path $v$ may be written as:
+A non-convex path $v$ may be written as

 for some $i$ such that $k_i/n_i < k_{i+1}/n_{i+1}$.
 Let $v'$ denote the path obtained from $v$ by switching the lattice points $(n_i,k_i)$ and $(n_{i+1},k_{i+1})$.
-It is elementary to observe that $a(v') < a(v)$, and moreover the straightening argument of \cite{BS} shows that:
+It is elementary to observe that $a(v') < a(v)$, and moreover the straightening argument of \cite{BS} shows that

-where the sum goes over paths with $a(v'') < a(v)$, and the coefficients are induced by \eqref{eqn:comm}.
-Because of \eqref{eqn:rely} and the induction hypothesis, we have:
+where the sum goes over paths with $a(v'') < a(v)$, and the coefficients are induced from \eqref{eqn:comm}.
+Because of \eqref{eqn:rely} and the induction hypothesis, we have